 Father Neptune: The leader of the Gargantia.
 He's old, experienced, and put the interest of the fleet before his own personal opinion.

 Fish out of Water: Ledo, when he wakes up from cold sleep.
-He's also out of water literally, because he spend most of his cold sleep at the bottom of the ocean.
+He's also out of water literally, because he spent most of his cold sleep at the bottom of the ocean.
 Being a soldier whose job is exterminate all enemies thanks to countless years in war, Ledo responds to a pirate attack by wiping them all out.
 However, once he understands how things work on earth he understands what he did as the wrong way of doing things he no longer uses such tactics.
 Later, he's also confused at the lack of discipline the children on Gargantia display, and why they seem to do unnecessary things, such as keeping invalids alive.
 Where he came from, training and discipline were key things they learned and adhered to while growing up, and those who weren't fit to fight were culled.

 Flesh Versus Steel: What the civilization conflict between Human versus Hideauze boils down to.